Do you know what the ideal coffee temperature is? Jump into our guide and check out all the facts so you can brew a perfect cup of joe.

 But where does water temperature come into play?

 Well, the water temperature may affect the solubility rate of certain compounds.
 For instance, acids, oils, and fibers are quicker to dissolve in hot water.
-And on the other hand, some of these compounds might not extract at all in colder water.
+On the other hand, some of these compounds might not extract at all in colder water.

 As a result, your coffee will taste different depending on its brewing temperature.